-This culture of shared responsibilities might be a little hard to get used to, if you have never worked with a team before.
+This culture of shared responsibilities might be a little hard to get used to if you have never worked with a team before.
 Working with many people can create a confusion on your role in the team, resulting multiple people taking up the same responsibility or leave out some vital tasks.
 Asking the manager of the team clearly about your role in the team could help avoid these situations.

-Lack Of Trust
+2. Lack Of Trust

 When you work as an individual, you are used to making decisions and complete tasks individually.
-But when you work with a team, you have to trust your team mates and let them take a few decisions for the team.
+But when you work with a team, you have to trust your teammates and let them take a few decisions for the team.

 One of the most common reasons for conflicts in teams is the ambiguity of goals.
-If you are not on the same page with your other team mates about your goals, it affects the productivity of the whole team, so communicate with the team/ manager and be clear about your goals.
+If you are not on the same page with your other team mates about your goals, it affects the productivity of the entire team, so communicate with the team/ manager and be clear about your goals.

 Disengagement in teams is often a result of lack of clarity on team goals and how they contribute to the organization.